Turn Up Charlie

-Turn Up Charlie is a British comedy streaming television series created by Idris Elba and Gary Reich.
+Turn Up Charlie is a British comedy television series created by Idris Elba and Gary Reich.
 The series stars Elba as a disc jockey who reluctantly becomes the nanny for his famous friend's daughter; Piper Perabo, JJ Feild and Frankie Hervey also star.
 The series premiered on 15 March 2019 on Netflix.
 In April 2020, the series was cancelled after one season.

 Premise

 Turn Up Charlie follows "Charlie, a struggling DJ and eternal bachelor, who's given a final chance at success when he reluctantly becomes a nanny to his famous best friend's problem-child daughter."